sebastian-mora/ruse_website/blogs/private-link/index.md

 ![arch.png](https://cdn.ruse.tech/imgs/private-link/Private-Link.png)

 In this code, I have created a module that creates the simple Nginx server.
-The services is provisioned on a EC2 with an ALB to route the traffic on port 80.
-I have also abstracted the NLB and Service Endpoint configuration into another module that takes a traditional ALB architecture service as input.
-This demonstrates the simplicity to set up this configuration for existing services without significant re-architecture.
+The service is provisioned on EC2 with an internal ALB to route the local vpc traffic on port 80.
+I also abstracted the NLB and Service Endpoint configuration into another module that takes a traditional ALB architecture service as input.
 However, in practice, I do not recommend this level of abstraction as it makes the module highly opinionated when it comes to configuration.
+This is to demonstrate the simplicity to set up this configuration without significant re-architecture for existing services.

 ```terraform
 // create a mock service fronted by an internal ALB